-The scope of this action is expanded to include increased hours for the Campus Climate Assistants and to add a Campus Climate Lead to each school site.
+The scope of this action is expanded to include increased hours for the Campus Climate Assistants and to add Campus Climate Assistants.
 This action directly connects to input from community partners to add increased opportunities for students to feel connected to school through activities during unstructured times.
 Additionally, the CCAs will promote positive and proactive interaction with students on-the-spot to enrich student connectedness to adults on campus.